whiskey/markdown-cv/index.md

 ### Technology & Concepts

 - Mobile software development; iOS, Swift, Objective-C
-- Mobile app security; iOS security best practices, security audit, OWASP MASVS
+- Mobile app security; iOS security Best Practices, security audit, OWASP MASVS
-- AWS architecture and IT transformation; DevOps, micro services, private projects
+- AWS architecture and IT transformation; DevOps, micro services
-- (Process-)Automation; Continuous delivery & -deployment; Fastlane, Jenkins
+- (Process-)Automation; Continuous delivery & -deployment; Fastlane, Jenkins, CircleCI
 - Agile development; Scrum, Kanban, Lean development as well as hybrid-forms
 - Understanding of different stages in software life cycles

 ### Personal Skills

-- Experience to manage cross-functional teams and oversee the needs of all stakeholders in multi-disciplinary projects
+- Experience to lead cross-functional teams and oversee the needs of all stakeholders in multi-disciplinary projects
-- Able to go deep into technology as well as simplified according to target audience
+- Able to go deep into technology as well as simplified – according to target audience
-- Team player
+- Team player; Mentoring, team development
-- Problem solving with a mix of best practice and lean software development
+- Problem solving with a mix of Best Practices and lean software development
 - Critical thinking
 - Conflict resilient